- Traditional Japanese paper

 Uchiyama Japanese paper Uchiyama gami

-It is said that Kichiemon HAGIWARA learned papermaking techniques in the former Mino Province in the early Edo period, and upon returning to his home in Uchiyama Village began a papermaking business.
-At that time, paper mulberry, the single raw material of Uchiyama Gami, grew naturally in the local mountains and being easy to collect helped spread papermaking production throughout the region.
-Land tax accounts of Takai and Minochi countries of the former Shinano Province in the mid-Edo period indicate that the papermaking industry in Uchiyama Village was subject to taxation.
-Since Oku-shinano is a snowy area, production of Uchiyama Gami gradually took root in the region as a subsidiary industry for winter.
-Uchiyama Gami fetched a high price in the neighboring county of Echigo, and was a valuable source of cash income.
-During the Meiji period, new techniques and mechanization improved the production method.
-At its peak, there were 1,354 raw material suppliers, 1,130 makers, and 175 distributors.
-Later, the industry declined due to the spread of mass produced Western-style paper.
-Gradually because of its hand-made nature the number of producers dropped and today only a few makers are left upholding the traditional papermaking techniques.
+Uchiyama Gami is handmade Japanese paper thought to have originated in the village of Uchiyama, Shinano province (now Nagano prefecture).
+During the early Edo period (1603-1868), a man named Kiuemon HAGIWARA learned papermaking techniques in Mino province (now Gifu prefecture) and began a papermaking business upon returning to his home in Uchiyama.
+This is thought to be the origin of this paper.
+At that time, the raw material of Uchiyama Gami, paper mulberry, naturally grew in the local mountains and was easy to collect, which helped spread production throughout the region.
+Land tax accounts of the Shinano province from the mid-Edo period indicate that the papermaking industry in Uchiyama was subject to taxation.
+Since Oku-shinano is a snowy area, production of Uchiyama Gami gradually took root in the region as a wintertime side job.
+As the paper fetched a high price in the neighboring county of Echigo, it became a valuable cash income source.
+During the Meiji period (1868-1912), new techniques and mechanization improved production methods.
+At its peak, there were 1354 material suppliers, 1130 producers, and 175 distributors.
+Later, the industry declined due to the spread of mass produced machine-made paper.
+Because of its low production efficiency due to its hand-made nature, the number of artisans gradually dropped.
+Today, the few workshops that are left preserve the traditional papermaking techniques of Uchiyama Gami.

 General Production Process